SoumyaAbraham/Amazon_Vine_Analysis/README.md

 - The first cell is created to temporarily hold your database password, without divulging it, for security purposes.
 Type in your database password to form the connection.

-- You will now proceed to load each database to the tables.
+- You will now proceed to load each dataframe to the tables.

 5. Once completed, open pgAdmin to ensure the database has been loaded.

-customers_table
+Customers Table

 ![customers_table](https://github.com/SoumyaAbraham/Amazon_Vine_Analysis/blob/main/Images/customer_table.PNG)

-products_table
+Products Table

 ![products_table](https://github.com/SoumyaAbraham/Amazon_Vine_Analysis/blob/main/Images/products_table-sql.PNG)

-review_id_table
+Review ID Table

 ![review_id_table](https://github.com/SoumyaAbraham/Amazon_Vine_Analysis/blob/main/Images/review_id.PNG)

-vine_table
+Vine Table

 ![vine_table](https://github.com/SoumyaAbraham/Amazon_Vine_Analysis/blob/main/Images/vine_table-sql.PNG)

 This concludes the first part of our project.

-## DELIVERABLE 2
+### DELIVERABLE 2

 We are now going to get into the Analysis portion of our project.
 We want to see how the Vine Reviews affect the product reviews as a whole.